theias/ias_package_shell/doc/ias-guided-packaging-release-process-annotated.md

 ## SVN
 This is when we create a named copy of our software that corresponds to the release version specified (in our case, 1.0.0-0, on the first line of the my-first-ias-package/changelog).

-If you're tagging things in SVN then chances are your tagging process should be fine.
+If you're tagging things in SVN then chances are your tagging process should be fine, so figure out how to follow that.

 ### If you're not tagging...